 Over the last several years I have spent quite a bit of time on Sloan Street in Roswell.
 The road reaches back east towards Big Creek ( or Vickery Creek, as some call it) from Atlanta Rd. and is about a mile long.
 Many of the houses are original and date back to the 1850s —before the Civil war.
 I usually park at the mill and hike up the street looking for targets of opportunity.

 The mill, which is a block south of Sloan was burnt to the ground by Sherman.
-The Bricks and the houses on Sloan St. were spared and although most of the appear to be built a bit later they are none the less the oldest domestic homes in the area.
-Most are one story bungalow style, some still with metal roofs.
+The Bricks and the houses on Sloan St. were spared and although most of them appear to be built a bit later they are none the less the oldest domestic homes in the area.
+Most are one-story bungalow style, some still with metal roofs.
 The side streets too are populated with these hardy little homes that have seen generations grow up and grow old.

-Other than the classic southern shotguns and dogtrots there are a few attractive colonial two story homes tucked in between like the two above.
+Other than the classic southern shotguns and dogtrots there are a few attractive colonial two-story homes tucked in between like the two above.
 They too look mid 19th century but I have no information on them.
-As I mentioned, this area is very trendy now and unfortunately have, like the one in “Blue Backyard” below been completely updated and are unrecognizable from when I painted them just a short time ago.
+As I mentioned, this area is very trendy now and unfortunately has, like the one in “Blue Backyard” below been completely updated and is unrecognizable from when I painted them just a short time ago.
 The house in the painting at the bottom with the dog on the porch burnt to the ground last year and has yet to be replaced.
-19th century architecture in general is vanishing fast, so get out there and do your best to preserve some history!
+19th-century architecture, in general, is vanishing fast, so get out there and do your best to preserve some history!

 House portraits can get you some work too, I’ve picked up several commissions from folks walking their dog or strolling by and noticing me.
 It’s a way to pick up a little cash and get better at what you do.
 I’ve managed to get quite a portfolio of work that has some beauty and also some historical value.
 I suppose it’s not everyone’s cup of tea— but that’s what makes art and Plein air painting so neat.
 Every painter has his own likes and interests.